numEricL/WinBender.nvim/README.md

 ## Features

 - Move, resize, and reposition floating windows in a keybinding layer
+- Drag and drop floating windows with the mouse
 - Cycle through floating windows
 - Quick access to numbered floating windows (`g1`-`g9`)
 - Anchor points are adjusted quietly and automatically